-Currently, no Voyageur Trail Association, or Ontario Federation of Snowmobile Clubs trails have been identified within this conservation reserve.
-Any trail development must consider the conservation reserve's core values that are protected within the boundaries of this site.
+Currently, no Voyageur Trail Association or Ontario Federation of Snowmobile Clubs trails have been identified within this conservation reserve.
+Any future trail development must consider the conservation reserve's core values that are protected within the boundaries of this site.
 Trail development in low-lying areas and wetlands will be discouraged.
 Any proposed new trails will be subject to the work permit review process and the Test of Compatibility screening process (Appendix A).
-As a condition to any new trail development, all new and existing trail heads and trail routes must be identified using new technologies (i.e. global positioning systems) to ensure the most accurate record of the feature.
+All new and existing trail heads and trail routes must be identified using new technologies (ie. global positioning systems) to ensure the most accurate record of the feature.
 If new trails are approved, an amendment to this SCI will occur.